 The positive effects (decrease in sun damage) of Fraxel are variable and dependent upon genetic factors, previous sun exposure and future sun exposure.
-Most clients enjoy lasting results for 3-10 years.
+Most patients enjoy lasting results for 3-10 years.
 This procedure can be repeated.

 Fraxel laser treatment, when performed correctly, is a comfortable experience.
 Pain is minimal, especially as we apply a medical-grade aneasthetic cream before treatment.
 Fraxel takes approximately 20-40 minutes to perform, depending on the to-be-treated areas.

 Fraxel downtime is 4-7 days.
 Your skin will be swollen from day 2-3, and then peel between days 3-6.
-Most clients are comfortable to commence daily activities from day 3.
+Most patients are comfortable to commence daily activities from day 3.
 You must refrain from exercise for at least 5 days after Fraxel 1927 treatment.

 |Fraxel 1927||4-7 days||price list||Cost; may need two procedures damage is severe||One-off treatment, 7 d. downtime||Aids skin rejuvenation|